MicrosoftDocs/common-data-model-and-service/common-data-model/0.9om/api-reference/cdm/entitydeclaration.md

 ```
 public interface CdmEntityDeclarationDefinition extends CdmObjectDefinition, CdmFileStatus
 ```
-*CdmEntityDeclarationDefinition is a class in Python.*
+*This interface is substituted with a regular class in Python.*

 ## Properties
 |Name|Type|Description|